Pulse

 At Houghton, Pulse has been designed as a place to pause, reconnect and revive.

-Looking up focuses visitors on the vertical rather than the horizontal, shifting our perspectives, and the canopy above reminds us of our influence through sky as well as earth.
+Looking up focuses visitors on the vertical rather than the horizontal, shifting our perspective, and the canopy above relates to our influence on the sky as well as the earth.

-The beautiful light sequences that Oliver Ellmers has added deepens the sense of scale and the interplay between our digital foregrounds and the analogue background.
+The captivating light sequences added by Oliver Ellmers deepen the sense of scale and the interplay between our digital foregrounds and the analogue background.

-Being able to transmit music and sound through haptics as well as well as through the air completely changes how music can be interpreted.
-We are looking forward to exploring this further in future iterations.
+Being able to transmit music and sound through haptics as well as well as through the air, and being aware of fellow visitors as part of a track's choreography changes how music can be interpreted.
+Each performance is unique but coherent, individual yet collective.
+We are looking forward to exploring these ideas further in future iterations.

 -